Minimize TCO with Fleet Maintenance

 A successful CV must understand the importance of effective fuel usage for their overall business profitability.
 Fuel prices continue to rise every day, so fuel efficiency becomes an increasingly important number for any company’s bottom line.

-Fuel leakage and theft; Unwanted fuel usage due to ineffective vehicle route management; Never-ending traffic jams can unknowingly cause fleets to spend up to 30% more than they would if they were able to manage their routes effectively.
+Fuel leakage and theft; Unwanted fuel usage due to ineffective vehicle route management; and Never-ending traffic jams can unknowingly cause fleets to spend up to 30% more than they would if they were able to manage their routes effectively.

 Tires are one of the most overlooked car components despite their constant contact with the roadway amid changing environmental conditions that affect fuel efficiency directly.